The Blind Watchmaker: Synopsis

-Dawkins writes that "We have seen that living things are too improbable and too beautifully 'designed' to have come into existence by chance.
-How then, did they come into existence?
+Dawkins looks at the evolution of complexity.
+He notes that adaptations are too complex to have arisen by chance, and asks: "How then, did they come into existence?
 The answer, Darwin's answer, is by gradual, step-by-step transformations from simple beginnings. ...
 Each successive change in the gradual evolutionary process was simple enough, relative to its predecessor, to have arisen by chance.
 But the whole sequence of cumulative steps constitutes anything but a chance process. ...
 The cumulative process is directed by non-random survival."

-Dawkins illustrates the difference between the potential for the development of complexity as a result of pure randomness, as opposed to that of randomness coupled with cumulative selection.
-He demonstrates this by the example of the weasel program.
-Dawkins then describes his experiences with a more sophisticated computer simulation of artificial selection implemented in a program also called The Blind Watchmaker, which was sold separately as a teaching aid.
+Dawkins illustrates random variation coupled with nonrandom selection with his weasel program.
+He describes his experiences with a more sophisticated computer simulation of artificial selection implemented in the computer program The Blind Watchmaker, which was sold separately as a teaching aid.